Online Sorting and Translational Packing of Convex Polygons: Introduction

 \item \PerimeterPacking\ does not allow for a competitive online algorithm, even if all pieces have diameter at most $\delta$ for any constant $\delta>0$.
 In particular, the competitive ratio of any algorithm is $\Omega(\sqrt[4]{\log n/\log\log n})$.

 \item $\SquarePacking[\delta]$ does not allow for an online algorithm for any $\delta \in (0,1]$.
-In particular, for any algorithm and infinitely many $n$, there exists a stream of $n$ pieces of total area $O(\sqrt{\log\log n/\log n})$ that the algorithm cannot pack in the unit square. \end{enumerate} Here, (a) and (b) even hold in the asymptotic sense, i.e., if we restrict ourselves to instances with offline optimal cost at least $C$, for any constant $C>0$. \end{restatable}
+In particular, for any algorithm and infinitely many $n$, there exists a stream of $n$ pieces of total area $O(\sqrt{\log\log n/\log n})$ that the algorithm cannot pack in the unit square. \end{enumerate} Here, (a) and (b) even hold in the asymptotic sense, i.e., if we restrict ourselves to instances with offline optimal cost at least $C$, for any constant $C>0$. \end{restatable} As indicated above, in the offline setting, all the problems in~\cref{thm:PackingMasterThm} have $O(1)$-approximations (\cref{thm:offline}) and also allow for $O(1)$-competitive algorithms in the online setting if the arriving pieces are axis-parallel rectangles or if rotations are allowed (see \cref{sec:pack}).

 On the positive side, we present online algorithms for both online sorting and strip packing.
 For \OnlineSorting{}$[\gamma,n]$, we distinguish two scenarios: the case without any extra space, i.e., $\gamma=1$, and the case $\gamma=1+\varepsilon$ a constant $\varepsilon>0$.
 In the case $\gamma=1$, we can provide an asymptotically tight analysis.